Resting spore

-A resting spore is a resistant cell, used to survive adverse environmental conditions.
+A resting spore is a resistant cell, adapted to survive adverse environmental conditions.
 Resting spore is a term commonly applied to both diatoms and fungi.

-In fungi
+In fungi and oomycetes

 A resting spore can be a spore created by fungi which is thickly encysted (has a thick cell wall) in order to survive through stressful times, such as drought.
 It protects the spore from biotic (microbial, fungal viral), as well as abiotic (wind, heat, xeric conditions) factors.
-Resting spores of a particular fungus are known create the phenomenon known as late potato blight.
+Resting spores of a particular oomycete species are important in causing late potato blight.
 They can lie dormant within the soil of a field for decades until the right conditions occur for viability (plant host present, rain, fire etc.).

 In diatoms

 A similar resting spore life stage is also present in diatoms, and in such case, is also often referred to as the hypnospore.
 Importantly, the resting spore of marine diatoms is not an obligate stage of the life cycle, except in the minority of studied taxa, where spore production immediately follows the first cellular product of sexual reproduction, the auxospore.
 Generally, resting spore formation in diatoms is primarily considered a survival tactic for adverse conditions by producing dense spores with thick silica frustules that can sink cells out of the surface, typically high in light and temperature, into the cooler, darker and nutrient rich depths.
 Spores have been observed to last decades in such conditions that reduce metabolic demand, awaiting mixing events that may carry them back into favorable environmental conditions where they may germinate.